aaron777collins/MinecraftDatapackLanguage/docs/_docs/multi-file-projects.md

 ### Common Errors

 1. **Multiple pack declarations**: Only the first file should have a pack declaration
+2. **Missing pack declaration**: The first file must have a pack declaration
-2. **Function conflicts**: Duplicate function names within the same namespace
+3. **Function conflicts**: Duplicate function names within the same namespace
-3. **Missing dependencies**: Functions called before they're defined
+4. **Missing dependencies**: Functions called before they're defined
-4. **File not found**: Check file paths and extensions
+5. **File not found**: Check file paths and extensions

 ### Error Messages